-42. Authorisation of the statement of accounts
+43. Authorisation of the statement of accounts

-The Statement of Accounts was approved by the Responsible Finance Officer on 30th June 2014.
+The Statement of Accounts was approved by the Responsible Finance Officer on 23rd September 2015, and replaces the unaudited statements issued on 30th June 2015.

 COLLECTION FUND

 The Collection Fund (England) is an agent's statement that reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
 The statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of council tax and non-domestic rates.